open/close all folders

 - At the end of Muppets from Space, after Gonzo decides I Choose to Stay, his people take the head of the extraterrestrial investigation agency who had been chasing after Gonzo with them.

-- In Flight of the Navigator, it was accidental, as the ship just was keeping the hero for study, but warping space and time kept him away for eight years.
+- In Flight of the Navigator, it was accidental, or at least unavoidable, as the ship just was keeping the hero for study, but warping space and time kept him away for eight years.

 - In The Last Starfighter, Alex and Maggie leave Earth so Alex can lead a rebuilt Starfighter squadron.